-Numbers of experts all around the world truly believe in the future of smart materials.
+Numbers of experts all around the world truely believe in the future of smart materials.
 Rebeccah Pailes-Friedman, Adjunct Associate Professor at Pratt Institute, author & researcher on smart textiles & wearable technology and previously working as Design Director at Fila USA, Champion and Nike Starter Division, says designers can have a different approach to the design application than technology companies do, which can lead to much more user friendly innovations.

 "Successful wearable tech companies will start with the design first, then build the tech around it" she says.

 Think about Apple, the greatest example of successful appliance of Luxury Marketing to tech products.
 Exponential market cap, highly loyal customers: the company has successfully started with the design first, then build the tech around it.

 Wait, let's just remind what we put behind smart textiles.
 They can be broken in two different categories, according to their enhancements purposes: esthetic and performance.